CIDgravity/cidg-docs/content/en/storage-providers/manage/storage-acceptance-logic/index.md

 ## Manual import from JSON

-To facilitate manipulating, editing and sharing JSON logic, CIDgravity implements a `JSON import` button evailable when edition a JSON logic.
+To facilitate manipulating, editing and sharing JSON logic, CIDgravity implements a `JSON import` button available when editing a JSON logic.

-It allows to easily export to clipboard and import JSON logic.
+It allows:
+    - exporting to clipboard
+    - importing a JSON logic.

 {{< img src="access-json-import-acceptance-logic.png" alt="Acceptance JSON import for a storage acceptance logic" >}}

+Edit the JSON, copy its contents, insert a new JSON structure, and subsequently update the editor by clicking the `Import` button.

 {{< img src="modal-json-import.png" alt="Modal JSON import for a storage acceptance logic" >}}

-Edit the JSON, copy its contents, insert a new JSON structure, and subsequently update the editor by clicking the `Import` button.

 {{< alert icon="warning" >}}
-Import will fail if variable names are invalid (case sensitive).
+Import will fail on invalid variable name (case sensitive).
 {{< /alert >}}

 ## Manage existing logics